ktiurev/plaquette/docs/ref/errordata.rst

           1  ancilla     0.1  0.1  0.1      0.1         0.03    available
    ========  ==========  ===  ===  ===  =======  ===========  ===========

-You can some values are missing in the measurement.
+You can see that some values are missing in the measurement.
 The missing values are set to NaN and ignored during the simulations.
 To use the data from the csv, one can use :meth:`.ErrorData.from_csv` to create a new object.
 To update an existing object using a csv, one can use the method :meth:`.ErrorData.update_from_csv`.
 Apart from using CSV files, qubit errors can also be added programmatically